kfl/muddy/README.md

 around Jørn Lind-Nielsen's <jln@itu.dk> great BuDDy package, and that all the "hard work" is done by the BuDDy package.
-Jørn Lind-Nielsen has answered lots of BuDDy questions (and BDD questions), and have been willing to change the BuDDy package to make the SML wrapping more easy.
+Jørn Lind-Nielsen has answered lots of BuDDy questions (and BDD questions), and have been willing to change the BuDDy package to make the SML wrapping easier.

 A special thanks should also go to Peter Sestoft who have answered tons of questions about the Moscow ML/Caml Light runtime system, and